open-contracting/standard-development-handbook/docs/index.md

 # OCDS Development Handbook

-This handbook is for the standard developers.
+This handbook is for developers of the standard and its tools.
 It documents:

 * The processes for developing and maintaining the Open Contracting Data Standard
 * The software and tools that support the standard